FlailingFog/KK-Blender-Porter-Pack/README.md

 ## Contributing
 If you're interested in contributing, please check [the issues page](https://github.com/FlailingFog/KK-Blender-Porter-Pack/issues) or [make a pull request!](https://github.com/FlailingFog/KK-Blender-Porter-Pack/pulls)
+If you want to add or make changes to [the wiki site](https://kkbpwiki.github.io/), click the add / edit buttons on the top right of any page, then make a pull request.
-If you're interested in translating the plugin interface into another language, [check this folder for examples](https://github.com/FlailingFog/KK-Blender-Porter-Pack/tree/master/interface).
-Current languages are EN, JP, ZH.
+If you're interested in translating the plugin's interface into another language, [check this folder for examples](https://github.com/FlailingFog/KK-Blender-Porter-Pack/tree/master/interface).
 This project does not accept donations.

 ## Similar Projects